-Environmental aspects that are checked during the Life Cycle Assessment Components throughout the production of the studied product, that may interact with the environment.
-Functional unit A unit of the products that is determined by the checker as a characteristic unit for comparing competing products with each other.
+Environmental Aspects that are Checked During the Life Cycle Assessment Components throughout the production of the studied product, that may interact with the environment.
+Functional Unit A unit of the products that is determined by the checker as a characteristic unit for comparing competing products with each other.
 For example: A 1-liter plastic bottle that can be compared with an identical volume glass bottle.
-For this Life Cycle Assessment, the following product unit is determined by its yield: The manufacturing and packaging process of 1 m2 of PL 102 delivered in powder and having a yield of 15 kg/m2 for 10 mm thickness.
+For this Life Cycle Assessment, the following product unit is determined by its yield: The manufacturing and packaging process 1 m2 of Sakret JF 930 delivered as powder and having a yield of 0.2 kg/m2.

-The environmental aspects examined in the LCA
+The Environmental Aspects Examined in the LCA

 Main LCI Method The CML methodology, developed by the Institute of Environmental Sciences at the University of Leiden in the Netherlands, is the most widely-used and often considered the most complete methodology.
 It uses primarily European data to derive its impact factors.
 CML is an impact assessment method which restricts quantitative modeling to early stages in the cause-effect chain to limit uncertainties.
 Results are grouped in midpoint categories according to common mechanisms (e.g. climate change) or commonly accepted groupings (e.g. ecotoxicity).
 The method presents characterization factors for more than 1700 flows (2001).
 Global Warming Potential (GWP) Global Warming Potential is a relative index that evaluates the contribution of a given quantity of greenhouse gas mass to global warming.
-This is a relative scale that compares the greenhouse gas in question to an identical mass of carbon dioxide, so GWP is measured in equivalent units of kg of carbon dioxide CO2.
+This is a relative scale that compares the greenhouse gas in question to an identical mass of carbon dioxide, so GWP is measured in equivalent units of kg of carbon dioxide - CO2.
 The GWP is calculated over certain periods and the value of this period must be noted when the value of the GWP is stated.
 In the current LCA, the GWP has been calculated using the common time constant of 100 years (GWP100).
 The emission factors that were used for calculating the GWP are based on the IPCC 2013 publications.
 Products with a lower GWP value, expressed in kg CO2eq have an environmental advantage.
-Ozone depletion potential (ODP) Ozone Depleting is caused by the release of gaseous chemicals that react with and destroy stratospheric ozone.
-Although the Montreal treaty has significantly reduced the use of the most damaging substances and there is evidence that the abundance of ozone depleting gases is reducing in the atmosphere, some releases of ozone depleting chemicals still occur.
-Ozone Depleting Potential (ODP) is a number relating to the potential for depleting the quantity of ozone in the atmosphere following the use of a certain material.
+Ozone Depletion Potential (ODP) Ozone Depletion is caused by the release of gaseous chemicals that react with and destroy stratospheric ozone.
+Although the Montreal treaty has significantly reduced the use of the most damaging substances and there is evidence that the abundance of ozone depleting gases is decreasing in the atmosphere, some releases of ozone depleting chemicals still occur.
+Ozone Depletion Potential (ODP) is a number relating to the potential for depleting the quantity of ozone in the atmosphere following the use of a certain material.
 ODP is measured in units equivalent to a kg of trichlorofluoromethane - R11.
 Products with a lower ODP value have an environmental advantage.